jieter/f-engrave/README.md

 This is a fork of [Scorchworks F-Engrave](http://www.scorchworks.com/Fengrave/fengrave.html) version 1.41 (2014-09-08).

 # !!
 Please note that this code is very likely not functional at all.
-The tests should
+The tests should work though.

 ## Changes made: